ds-kiel/grace/raspi/gpio-tracer/README.md

 ```

 ## Install and Enable `gpiotd` Service
 Install the systemd service.
-Be sure to adapt the install location in `dbus-org.cau.gpiot.service`.
+Be sure to adapt the install location of the Logic Analyzer firmware and `gpiotd` in `dbus-org.cau.gpiot.service`.
 ```sh
 # Install the service
 cp systemd/dbus-org.cau.gpiot.service /etc/systemd/system/